10 CSR 10-6.261 - Control of Sulfur Dioxide Emissions

 9. Method 8: Determination of sulfuric acid mist and sulfur dioxide emissions from stationary sources.

-(B) Owners or operators of sources using an SO2 CEMS for demonstrating compliance with this rule must follow the requirements in 40 CFR 75 and/or 40 CFR 60, Appendices B and F. 40 CFR 75 promulgated as of June 30, 2018 is hereby incorporated by reference in this rule, as published by the Office of the Federal Register.
+2. If SO2 CEMS is used only to demonstrate compliance with this rule, the SO2 CEMS and any necessary auxiliary monitoring equipment must follow the requirements in 40 CFR 75 and/or 40 CFR 60, Appendices B and F. 40 CFR 75 promulgated as of June 30, 2018, hereby incorporated by reference in this rule, as published by the Office of the Federal Register.
 Copies can be obtained from the U.S. Publishing Office Bookstore, 710 N. Capitol Street NW, Washington, DC 20401.
 This rule does not incorporate any subsequent amendments or additions.
 40 CFR 60, Appendices B and F are as specified in 10 CSR 10-6.030(22).

-1. The SO2 CEMS must be certified by the owner or operator in accordance with 40 CFR 60 Appendix B, Performance Specification 2 and Section 60.13 as specified in 10 CSR 10-6.030(22) as is pertinent to SO2 continuous emission monitors as adopted by reference in 10 CSR 10-6.070.
+1. The SO2 CEMS must be certified by the owner or operator in accordance with 40 CFR 60 Appendix B, Performance Specification 2 and Section 60.13 as specified in 10 CSR 106.030(22) as is pertinent to SO2 continuous emission monitors as adopted by reference in 10 CSR 10-6.070; and

 2. The span of SO2 continuous emission monitors must be set at an SO2 concentration of one-fifth percent (0.20%) by volume.

-(D) Owners or operators of sources must use fuel sampling and analysis to determine sulfur weight percent, or equivalent, of fuel(s) used to operate fuel emission sources and/or units regulated by this rule in accordance with 10 CSR 10-6.040.
+(E) Owners or operators of sources using fuel sampling to demonstrate compliance with this rule must use fuel sampling and analysis to determine sulfur weight percent, or equivalent, of fuel(s) used to operate fuel emission sources and/or units regulated by this rule in accordance with 10 CSR 10-6.040.

 Notes